Dispatch from Companion to Coral Bloom

 [strong emotion, surprise, wonder] The jellyfish closest to the south pole moves rapidly away.
 Two more appear suddenly.
 We couldn’t see them until they moved and they are fast.
 Faster than Freedom.
-Ky’rn and Samman think they have a sort of solar sail.
+Pilot Ky’rn and Engineer Samman think they use energy as a sort of solar sail.
 There is a burst of energy when they move.
 But there may be dozens of them around that we cannot see.

 These are creatures of space.
 Freedom’s tractor beam would probably hurt them.
 Why are they around the asteroid then?

 Simple pulses attract a couple of jellyfish to our buoy.
 They play with it, moving close enough to silence it, then moving away.
 I try more complicated patterns.
 Music.
 That brings more from elsewhere.
 Now there are ten.
 Always four near the asteroid.
 Why?
 Eventually we spot a structure in a crater – biological.
 An egg mass.
 Periodically, one of the four passes over the egg mass and directs energy at it.
 They are feeding it.
 Are they guarding it.
 Are the predators out here?

 Strong emotion overwhelms the air filters — now I can smell my nest-mates concern, fear, and frustration.
 We suspect this has also happened to our arrays.
 They gather energy and would probably seem like good egg sites.
 So we turn off the buoy, let them lose interest, pick it up, and head for the closest array.